Richard Smoley: Theology

-Smoley's theology parallels his dichotomy of "I" and "the world."
+Smoley is not connected with any religious denomination.
+His theology parallels his dichotomy of "I" and "the world."
 Although he does not posit this dichotomy as absolute, contending that it arises out of a groundless being (or nonbeing) in which self and other are not distinguished, he insists that it is fundamental to the way we experience the world.
 While one may be able to transcend this duality through, say, mystical experience, it is very difficult to speak about, or conceptualize, this transcendence.
 He contends that this fact helps explain many of the apparently paradoxical or incomprehensible utterances of many mystics.

 Smoley's view of God recapitulates this position.
 "God is both wholly Self and wholly other.
 To put it more comprehensively still, God is the ultimate source out of which this duality of self and other arises."
 He adds, "God is purusha, Self, that which sees; it is that which is most profoundly and intimately 'I.' God is also other, prakriti, the 'world,' that which is seen.
 How the divine is revealed is a matter, almost, of the stance from which we see it."

 Because this "ultimate source" is infinite, it is unlikely to be personal in the sense that orthodox Christianity maintains.
 "If God is the ultimate ground of being out of which all arises, it must necessarily follow that God is not a person or persons as we customarily understand them."
 At the same time, Smoley contends, its very infinitude also includes the capacity to manifest in a personal form.
 "Whether or not God is ultimately personal in the sense that we humans understand it, the tradition suggests that we are persons, and God can address us in ways we can understand — that is, personally."

 Smoley's view of the Christian Father and Son resembles the "subordinationist" view found in such figures as Philo of Alexandria and Origen.
 The Father is the transcendent aspect of God; the Son is the imminent aspect, which he equates with the Logos and Sophia, or the "primal level of consciousness," or the "true I." Smoley does not identify this principle with the historical Jesus in any kind of exclusive or privileged way: "This primal level of consciousness ... is the deepest part of us, as it is of everything that exists."
+His views here again correspond closely to the description of the Father and Son in A Course in Miracles.